 Nearby Projects

 The Baseline Road Transportation Safety Project is a multi-year project focused on improving safety along Baseline Road between 30th Street and Foothills Parkway, one of the city’s most-traveled corridors.
 Phase 1 improvements, including the installation of a protected bike lane, were completed in 2023.
-Phase 2 improvements are planned for 2026.
+Construction for Phase 2 improvements begins spring 2026.

 Accessibility Statement